 The Management uses techniques of assessment of fair value of financial instruments where they are not available prices from active market.
 Details of admissions that used are analyzed in notes what concern in financial instruments.
 For the application of techniques of assessment, the Management uses the best available estimates and assumptions that are in line with the existing information which participants would use in order to value a financing instrument.
-Where the information does not exist, the Management uses the best possible estimates for the assumptions to be used.
-These estimates may differ from the real prices at the closing date of the financial statements.
+Where the information does not exist, the from the real prices at the closing date of the financial statements.